The Big Give

+Big Give's main activity is online match funding campaigns, where donations made by members of the public are matched by larger donations from notable philanthropists.
+These philanthropists, also known as "Champions," typically make six-figure donations.

+Big Give's campaigns have been promoted by celebrities, including Leonardo DiCaprio, Stephen Fry, Dame Judi Dench, Emilia Fox and David Walliams.

 The organisation is one of the UK's largest philanthropic endeavours.
 It has set a target of raising £1bn by 2030.
-Sponsorship and managerial support is provided by the Reed family's Reed Foundation, which is funded by an 18% stake in Reed Group, prompting The Guardian newspaper to write in 2021 that Reed Group employees "...effectively work one day a week to fund good causes".
+Sponsorship and managerial support is provided by the Reed family's Reed Foundation, which is funded by an 18% stake in Reed Group, leading The Guardian to write that Reed Group employees "...effectively work one day a week to fund good causes".
 James Reed was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to business and charity.

 History

 In 1985 Alec Reed established the Reed Foundation to serve as the Reed family's philanthropic arm.
 The Foundation was endowed with £5m from the Reed Group's £20m sale of its Medicare division, with Alec Reed using his windfall from the sale to give the Foundation an 18% stake in Reed Group.

-Reed established The Big Give after growing frustrated at the process of finding and assessing charities of interest to him.
+Reed established Big Give after growing frustrated at the process of finding and assessing charities of interest to him.
 He used his experience of compiling searchable websites to create an online database of charities, browsable by sector and including detailed information about their structure and accounts.

-The Big Give's initial aim was to connect charities with wealthy individuals seeking to donate £100,000 or more, but charities found that donors were deterred by the high minimum donation, so Reed experimented with time-limited match funding, reasoning that "...there is nothing like a deadline to bring out [donors'] competitive nature."
+Big Give initially aimed to connect charities with wealthy individuals seeking to donate £100,000 or more, but charities noted that donors were deterred by the high minimum donation, so Reed experimented with time-limited match funding, reasoning that "...there is nothing like a deadline to bring out [donors'] competitive nature."

-In 2008, The Big Give launched its flagship online match funding campaign, The Christmas Challenge.
+In 2008, Big Give launched its flagship online match funding campaign, The Christmas Challenge.
 Reed put up £1 million of his own money in match funding.
 It was matched by other donors within 45 minutes.
 Since then the format has been refined, with an increase in the number of philanthropist 'Champions' and the amount of match funds available.
 The Challenge is now the UK's largest online match funding campaign.